Vapoor/stardust-music-player/README.md

-# osu!Listener
+# StarDust

-A console-based music player specifically designed for osu! beatmap collections.
-Automatically scans your osu!
-Songs folder and allows you to create custom playlists and control playback with simple commands.
+A console-based music player specifically designed for rhythm games.
+Automatically scans your songs folder and allows you to create custom playlists and control playback with simple commands.

 ## Features

-- **Automatic Song Discovery**: Scans `%LOCALAPPDATA%/osu!/Songs` for all beatmaps
+- **Automatic Song Discovery**: Scans all your songs from your differents rhythm games.
 - **Duplicate Handling**: Automatically filters out duplicate songs with different IDs
 - **Custom Playlists**: Create, manage, and play custom playlists
 - **Playback Controls**: Play, pause, stop, next, previous, volume control